OmiKakadiya/Architecture_project/pa1/24m0789/README.md

 Initial Setup:-

-- Here rec1.c and send.c programs are used to get the average values for counter to decide if sender is sending bit 1 or 0.
+- Here tsend.c and rsend.c programs are used to get the average values for counter to decide if sender is sending bit 1 or 0.
 - Run the calibrate.sh script to get the average values of counter for bit 1 and 0.
 - ./calibrate.sh $array_increment_step_size_for_sender.
 - Once we get the counters then change then threshold values of receiver.c program.